odaykhovskaya/test-application/README.md

 # test-application

 This is marketing analytics task.

-Look for data description [here](https://github.com/odaykhovskaya/test-application/blob/master/src/main/resources/jupyter-notebooks/EDA.ipynb)
+Look for EDA and sample data [here](https://github.com/odaykhovskaya/test-application/blob/master/src/main/resources/jupyter-notebooks/EDA.ipynb)

 How to run locally: